-Set 30 miles to the west of Landsend are the beautiful and secluded archipelago of the Isles of Scilly.
+Set 28 miles to the west of Lands End are the beautiful and secluded archipelago of the Isles of Scilly.
 They are a world apart from the mainland but still a manageable distance away to be enjoyed by those who want to venture there.

 There are 5 inhabited islands plus many others that are not.
-It is a very special place are leave a lifetime of memories to all those who visit.
+It is a very special place which leaves a lifetime of memories to all those who visit.

-Over the course of the summer we are regular visitors to the islands which from Falmouth is about 60 mile passage which depending on the weather will either be sailed with an overnight sail or two long day sails.
+From Falmouth it is about a 60-mile passage made under sail which depending on the weather will either be sailed overnight or two long day sails.

 With beauty and a simpler way of life comes with it a lot of beach landings or if you are lucky and the tide’s in you may be able to land on a quay or slip way.
 Whether it is barefoot, wellie boots or sandals wading ashore in ankle deep, bright blue waters and talcum powder white sandy beaches it’s easy to forget you are only 30 miles of the English coast and not in some tropical location.